 And, copious more blog posts will be written about it, in the future.

-Writing a book is easy.
-Ask anyone who's written one.
+Writing a book is <not> easy.
+Just ask anyone who's written one.

 You leave the bookstore tired, fulfilled, and thousands of dollars richer.